apache/pekko/akka-docs/src/main/paradox/remoting-artery.md

 (`system-message-buffer-size` config).
  * Unexpected exception occurs in the control subchannel of the remoting infrastructure.

-The UID of the @apidoc[akka.actor.ActorSystem] is exchanged in a two-way handshake when the first message is sent to a destination.
+The UID of the @apidoc[actor.ActorSystem] is exchanged in a two-way handshake when the first message is sent to a destination.
 The handshake will be retried until the other system replies and no other messages will pass through until the handshake is completed.
 If the handshake cannot be established within a timeout (`handshake-timeout` config) the association is stopped (freeing up resources).
 Queued messages will be